 PARISH DAY On Saturday 18 May we’re building on our successful parish weekend with a parish activity day: Nurturing Community – ‘In the Spirit!’.
 The day will lead into the ecumenical Pentecost service the following morning with several of the day’s workshops contributing to the worship!
 The day will start at 9.30 am concluding with worship at 3.30 pm.
 The programme has been designed to ensure families can take part with workshops and other activities to attract younger participants.
 Crèche and play provision will also be available.
 Booking forms are available on the website and at the back.
 For info ask Ian, Sue, Shan, Anne, Tanya and Alistair.

-NEIL KRAUSE, a former member of St Mark’s now living in New Zealand, is seriously ill and will undergo major surgery in May.
+NEIL KRAUSE, a former member of St. Mark’s now living in Australia, is seriously ill and will undergo surgery in May.
 Please keep Neil and Suzanne in your prayers.

 BROOMHALL BREAKFAST is looking for a couple of extra cooks.
 You’ll be part of a fabulous team serving a full English breakfast to people who really appreciate a good meal on Friday mornings.
-We need to boost the team generally, especially in the summer months so our regular cooks can take a break.
-For more info contact Sue ASAP at email@example.com
+More info: Sue ASAP at email@example.com

 DIOCESAN 10 DAYS OF PRAYER Ascension to Pentecost.
 Please collect a flyer from the card stall.